to-ie/oh-no-it-s-raining/readme.md

 - [x] anonymize config for GitHub
 - [x] Location should be a drop down
 - [x] Redo location by using database table
-- [ ] Setup bookmarking system (save for later)
-        save for later working
+- [ ] Setup bookmarking system (save for later) // save for later working
-        still remaining:
-                - issue with the saved for later saving duplicates
-                - display saved for later activities
+        - [ ] display saved for later activities
-                - remove saved for later activities
+        - [ ] remove saved for later activities
 - [ ] Filters: to filter through the ideas, based on the location
 - [x] Form filling for activity does not take into account formatting
 - [ ] Mark activity as done